holbewoner/holbewoner/README.md

 ### i like
 - rust
-- agi research
 - decentralized systems
 - nix
 - functional programming
 - blockchain things
 - algos
-- computational biology
 - scale

-it's not about being right or being wrong.
-there are more important things than that